raquelsilva-alt/AI-Product-Strategy/README.md

 1. Run a 2-week pilot with real engineers to measure actual deflection rate — replace the assumption with evidence before scaling or presenting to leadership
 2. Fix the broken drift remediation loop — assign an owner, define a time-to-fix SLA, and automate the knowledge base refresh trigger
 3. Build the cross-team RAG permissions layer — without it, the system cannot synthesize across engineering and contracts knowledge, which is its highest-value use case and primary moat driver

+4. **Thesis (1 sentence):**
+We have already built the system that cuts Cisco's support cost per request by 88% — now we need the investment to make it reliable enough to scale.

+**The case:**
+1. Why now: AI-assisted support is no longer experimental — we have 4,700 real service requests per month running through this system today, with a measured cost of $1.61 per SR against a $13 human baseline.
+The window is now: every month we delay scaling, we leave $38,851 in recoverable cost on the table.
+The infrastructure ceiling of 25 parallel requests is the only thing stopping us from capturing it.

+2. What's defensible: Our moat is not the AI — it is the proprietary knowledge base built from Cisco's own firmware manuals, contracts, field engineer resolution uploads, and internal documentation that no external vendor can replicate.
+Every SR the system handles makes it smarter.
+Every resolution an engineer uploads deepens the advantage.
+This compounds.
+A competitor starting today starts with nothing.

+3. The economics: At current volume, AI COGS are $6,974/month against a fully human baseline of $61,100/month — an 88% reduction per deflected SR. Blended inference cost is $0.005/SR through a cascading model strategy.
+Even if inference costs triple, the margin holds.
+The pricing model is outcome-based: value is reported as SRs deflected, not seats sold.
+Annual net benefit today is $466,212.
+At 100 parallel requests and 80% deflection, that number more than doubles.

+**The risks:**
+1. Trust / failure modes: The system is advisory only — it cannot take action on any connected system.
+The failure mode we are managing is hallucination on contract and warranty queries, where we hold a 0% tolerance target.
+A tiered confidence UX ensures that low-confidence answers surface a warning and route to a human rather than presenting a wrong answer as fact.
+The golden dataset and bi-weekly accuracy reviews are the catch mechanism.
+The Wall Street Journal scenario — an engineer acts on a wrong answer that causes an outage — is mitigated by the HITL architecture: no SR closes without human sign-off.

+2. Scale / governance: At 10x volume, three things break: the 25 parallel request ceiling (infrastructure constraint), the bi-weekly review cadence (too slow for the volume), and the drift remediation loop (currently broken — remediation is manual and too slow).
+The $25K/quarter infrastructure ask directly addresses the first.
+The 3 engineer ask addresses the second and third.
+We are not asking to scale before fixing these — we are asking for what it takes to fix them and then scale.

+3. Competitive: The kill criteria is clear — if device identification accuracy falls below 98% or the system fails to resolve more than 5% of queries it attempts, we pause and rebuild before scaling.
+The single competitive scenario that forces a kill is if a Cisco-approved platform vendor ships a native equivalent with access to our knowledge base.
+We are not exposed to that today — our data is internal and proprietary.

+**The ask:**
+3 engineers ($TBD fully loaded) + $25K/quarter infrastructure upgrade to scale from 25 to 100 parallel requests.
+Time horizon: 6 months to validated 24/7 operations and 70%+ deflection rate.
+What we get: a support system that runs around the clock without engineer dependency, handles 4x current volume, and generates over $466K in annual net benefit at current SR levels — more as volume grows.
+What gets paused: outward growth initiatives.
+We are choosing to deepen and stabilize the core before expanding the surface.